 Materials Science and Engineering Requirements: Required courses: ENGR 5311, 5312, 5314, and 5315.
 In addition, 18 credits of MSE concentration courses are required.
 Of these 18 credits, at least 12 credits must come from graduate (5000-level) courses in the MSE field of study.
 Up to six credits of graduate (5000-level) courses covering topics relevant to materials science or materials engineering may be taken in fields of study other than MSE with major advisor approval.

 The Mechanical Engineering Department offers a 30 credit Master of Engineering concentration in Mechanical Engineering.
 These courses encompass analysis, design, manufacturing, and maintenance of mechanical systems.
 There are two concentration paths: Systems and Mechanics, and Thermal and Fluid Sciences.

 To facilitate further flexibility in coursework structure, it is possible for students to use certain elective courses to substitute for closely related core courses.
 This must be done by students receiving approval from their major advisor.
-In addition, with prior approval of the major advisor, students in designated programs can meet up to nine credits of these requirements through coursework at other approved institutions.

 The programs are offered by the School of Engineering.